class notes

 Caden is chief AI architect at MorelandConnect, a software development and consulting company.
 He also serves as chair of the nonprofit board of the Quantum Coalition, a student-rooted network that promotes quantum computing and quantum information sciences.
 Caden earned his bachelor’s degree in engineering physics at Case, where he founded the Quantum Computing Club.

-Steven joined GFT as an associate bridge designer.
-He earned his bachelor’s degree in civil engineering at Case, where he was president of the Steel Bridge Team and a member of the Cycling Club and Concert Choir.
+Jiro joined the Johns Hopkins Applied Physics Laboratory as an associate engineer.
+He interned in the lab while earning his bachelor’s degree in mechanical engineering at Case, where he was a member of the Men’s Swimming and Diving team.

 @2020 Case Alumnus Magazine